notaika/BCIThttps-hackathon/README.md

 # templ.it

 templ.it is a cross platform desktop app that creates file structures from custom or predefined templates.
-The user can create .
+In one click, each of the parent folders, subfolders, and files are created for you.
 For example, let's say the user wants to create this file structure:

 ` ```text
 ├───assignment1